On approximations of Feynman path integrals: 2 Definitions and the main theorem

 {\bf Question 1}: Do Assumptions 1 and 2 imply that the operators

-approximate the operator $e^{-it((P^{2}/2m)+V)/\hbar}$ from $L_{2}(\R )$ correctly (i.e. as in Lemma 2)?
+approximate the operator $e^{-it((P^{2}/2m)+V)/\hbar}$ from $L_{2}(\R )$ correctly (i.e. as in Lemma 2 and at least for some ultrafilter $D$)?
 Keeping in mind that Trotter formula holds (strongly) in the approximations, it looks at first that what we do below implies that the answer is yes.
 However, there is a problem.
-We do not seem to have enough control on our final function $\d$ (see below) to push the proof through.
+We do not seem to have enough control on our final function $\d =\d^{*}$ (see below) to push the proof through.
 However, I believe that a closer inspection of the arguments below give a positive answer to this question.

-Most of our definitions depend on the choice of $\d$ (in the notations, this is mostly not explicit since again this makes formulas more readable, but this is something to keep in mind) and there will be several of them: We will first look at the cases in which $\d$ is a constant function and then later we get our final $\d$ by diagonalizing using a standard trick.
-As a result we will not know in detail what the final $\d$ is or could be, we just prove its existence.
-This differs from the situation in [HH2], where we were able to pinpoint when Dirac's deltas, as defined there, work.

 For $r\le 2^{2\d (k)}$ and $\Delta t=\Delta t(\d ,k)=t/2^{2\d (k)}$ we write

 and thus